maptiler/maptiler-maps-in-react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The main branch's code shows a basic example of a map with a marker and navbar using React and MapTiler SDK.
-(MapTiler SDK extends MapLibre GL JS with functions related to the MapTiler mapping platform.)
-Repository branches show code changes corresponding to the [MapTiler react video series]().
+This is described step-by-step at https://docs.maptiler.com/react/.
+The only difference is that this repo has the Material UI for the navbar component, which is part of the map component.
+This repository's branches show code changes that correspond to the [MapTiler react video series]().

 **Get your MAPTILER_CLOUD_API_KEY** to make this code work: https://cloud.maptiler.com/account/keys/ You can create it for free!

-You can learn more about [MapTiler SDK.](https://docs.maptiler.com/sdk-js/)
-Find out more about [MapTiler Cloud](https://www.maptiler.com/cloud/) - where you can get your basemaps and store your mapping data.
+You can learn more about [MapTiler SDK here.](https://docs.maptiler.com/sdk-js/) Find out about [MapTiler Cloud here](https://www.maptiler.com/cloud/); this is where you can get your basemaps and also store your mapping data.

 ## Get started